keolo/population/README.md

 I wrote an originial brute force implementation in ruby which took around 30 minutes in runtime.
 I then optimized the performance by using Golang with concurrency to take the runtime to around 2 seconds on my MacBook Pro.

-The Importer service crunches through 40k+ zip codes and retrieves the correct population metadata for each.
+The Importer service crunches through 40k+ zip codes while retrieving the correct population metadata for each record.

 The import process results in a BoltDB database file size of only about 8MB.